saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 ```

 :::tip
 You can also define a path to your `package.json`.
-This will make saucectl use the same playwright version that's defined in your projects `devDependencies` or `dependencies` map.
+This will make `saucectl` use the same Playwright version that's defined in your projects `devDependencies` or `dependencies` map.

 The path to your `package.json` file will be relative to the `rootDir` of your configuration.
 :::